mincho-js/mincho/packages/integration/src/__fixtures__/defineRules-preset-serialization/README.md

 ## Registry contract

 The registry fixtures describe what actually executes while the extracted CSS module is evaluated.
-The base eval-executed cases cover direct and destructured owner exports, helper-wrapped calls, IIFEs, and const-config values.
+The eval-executed cases cover helper-wrapped calls, IIFEs, nested functions, imported helpers, const-config values, and multiple live `defineRules(...)` instances.
 Each one must serialize when the evaluation path invokes it.

+`registry-exported-factory-not-executed` is the exported factory boundary.
+A factory that would call `defineRules(...)` does not serialize a preset artifact until the factory runs during `.css.ts` evaluation.

+`registry-function-config-invalid` is the function-valued config boundary.
+Function-valued `properties` or `shortcuts` can't be represented in the preset artifact, so public `defineRules(...)` calls with function-valued config are not registered and do not serialize a preset artifact.
+Their local `css.raw(...)` usage still executes normally.

 Serialized preset artifacts use the v3 shape: